-The Soberana 02 vaccine candidate against the coronavirus, developed by Cuba’s Finlay Vaccine Institute (IFV), showed a 62% efficacy in the preliminary studies of the third phase of clinical trials, the scientists responsible for the research reported this Saturday.
+The Soberana 02 vaccine candidate against the coronavirus, developed by Cuba’s Finlay Vaccine Institute (IFV), showed a 62% efficacy in the preliminary studies of the third phase of clinical trials, the scientists responsible for the research

 The director of the IFV, Vicente Vérez, specified on state television that the percentage has been obtained from the intermediate study of the results in the volunteers to whom two doses of Soberana 02 were applied 28 days apart.

 This formula, one of the five being studied in Cuba, is a subunit conjugate vaccine — traditionally very safe — that combines the virus antigen and tetanus toxoid to stimulate the response of the immune system.

 Vérez described the result as “very comforting,” because it has been obtained in a scenario of circulation “of the most worrying variants due to their transmissibility.”